microsoft/xaml-designer-extensibility/documents/toolbox-population.md

 9. Open the Toolbox pane
 10. Wait for both the Toolbox and XAML designer to finish initializing.
 11. The Toolbox items defined in tools\VisualStudioToolsManifest.xml should appear in the Toolbox.
 If you're using our sample project, you should see a CustomControlLibrary.WpfCore tab in Toolbox containing a Toolbox item for the CustomButton control.
-12. Double-click one of the Toolbox items to add a control of that type to the XAML file.
+12. Double-click one of the Toolbox items to add a control of that type to the XAML file and add a package reference for the NuGet package to the project.

 ## How to build our WPF .NET Core sample package